ggfauvel/CMA-unfold/README.md

 **Fauvel Gaëtan**
 Email: [gaetan.fauvel@eli-beams.eu](mailto:gaetan.fauvel@eli-beams.eu)

+## Acknowledgments

+We wish to acknowledge the support of the National Sci- ence Foundation (NSF Grant No. PHY-2206777) and the Czech Science Foundation (GA ČR) for funding on project number No. 22-42890L in the frame of the National Science Foundation–Czech Science Foundation partnership.

 ## License
 This script uses the CMA algortihm from nikohansen available at https://github.com/CMA-ES/pycma under the licensing